afnog/sse/firewalls/presentation.md

 	  151 11173 ACCEPT all  --  *  *   0.0.0.0/0 0.0.0.0/0   state ESTABLISHED
 	    0     0        tcp  --  *  *   0.0.0.0/0 0.0.0.0/0   tcp dpt:22

-	sudo apt install nmap

-Scan your system:

-	sudo nmap -sS pcXX.sse.ws.afnog.org

-* Which ports are open?
-* How would you block them?

-You will probably lock yourself out of your PC.
-That is OK, we can fix it :)

-* As long as the changes have NOT been made permanent, we can reboot the system to restore access.

 ---

 ## FIN